Coaching Roles

 Sport Specific Requirements

 Special Olympics Canada (SOC) has a coach training course specific to Special Olympics coaches.
 The SOC – Competition Sport workshop is for coaches who are looking to work with athletes at various levels of domestic and international competitions.
-The main goal of this course is to prepare the coach for training with athletes at local, regional, provincial, and national competitions with the primary focus on safety, fun, fitness, fundamentals, performance, and basic sport skills.
+The main goal of this course is to prepare the coach for training with athletes at local, regional, provincial, and national competitions with a primary focus on safety, fun, fitness, fundamentals, performance, and basic sports skills.
 For dates of upcoming SOC – Competition Sport Workshops in Saskatchewan, please visit our event calendar.

 Stay tuned for upcoming information from Special Olympics Canada on a bocce coaching course, a golf caddie course, and a peer mentorship program!